-If I open Google and type that into the search bar, you’ll see there are two Spin Sucks posts on the first page of Google results…in the sixth and seventh spots (and look how old that seventh one is) .
+If I open Google and type that into the search bar, you’ll see Spin Sucks has one spot on the first page of Google results…in the third spot (and look how old the content is—I really should update it) .

 But I also want to see what people who don’t know me or Spin Sucks see when they search the topic.